 Projections for the spread and fallout from COVID-19 have been subject to revision in recent weeks.1 First, they declined as the public adhered to social distancing and lockdown measures at a greater-than-expected rate.
 Then, as epidemiological models moved through their peaks and the narrative rolled on to the timing of reopening society, policies were forced to follow — loosening restrictions and pushing projections back upward.

 The fluidity of COVID-19 forecasts is compounded by their wide potential ranges of outcomes.
 It’s completely in keeping with honest statistical modeling to offer a base case along with low and high projections, but such a wide range limits their utility for health-system planning purposes, let alone forecasts about the economy and financial markets.

 We spent much of February, March and April preaching patience and moderation in the face of steep selloffs and historic volatility.
 We contended that the decline was too fast and that it would likely be followed by a substantial rebound.

 We think moderation is warranted again, albeit in the other direction.
-The rebound (notably driven by the same mega-cap technology firms that led the bull market) could eventually yield to another pullback, especially given the widespread uncertainty and shortage of concrete positive developments.
+The rebound (which has notably been driven through late March and April by the same megacap technology firms that led the bull market) could eventually yield to another pullback, especially given the widespread uncertainty and shortage of concrete positive developments.